Data privacy information

 You have the right,

-To file a complaint with the competent supervisory authority regarding data processing (for telecommunications contracts: the German Federal Commissioner for Data Protection and Freedom of Information (Bundesbeauftragte für den Datenschutz und die Informationsfreiheit); for any other matters: State Commissioner for Data Protection and Freedom of Information North Rhine-Westphalia (Landesbeauftragter für den Datenschutz und die Informationsfreiheit Nordrhein-Westfalen).
+To file a complaint about the data processing with the responsible supervisory authority (for telecommunications contracts: the German Federal Commissioner for Data Protection and Freedom of Information (Bundesbeauftragte für den Datenschutz und die Informationsfreiheit); for any other matters: State Commissioner for Data Protection and Freedom of Information North Rhine-Westphalia (Landesbeauftragter für den Datenschutz und die Informationsfreiheit Nordrhein-Westfalen).

 To processors, i.e. companies we engage to process data within the legally defined scope, Art.
 28 GDPR (service providers, agents).
-In this case, Deutsche Telekom also remains responsible for protecting your data.
+In this case, DFMG Deutsche Funkturm GmbH also remains responsible for protecting your data.
 We engage companies particularly in the following areas: IT, sales, marketing, finance, consulting, customer services, HR, logistics, printing.

-To cooperation partners who, on their own responsibility, provide services for you or in conjunction with your Deutsche Telekom contract.
+To cooperation partners who, on their own responsibility, provide services for you or in conjunction with your DFMG Deutsche Funkturm GmbH contract.
 This is the case if you contract with us services from these partners or if you consent to the incorporation of the partner or if we incorporate the partner on the basis of legal permission.